-At Sparsholt C of E Primary School, the Class Teachers role is:
+At Sparsholt C of E Primary School, the Class Teacher's role is:

-The class teacher has responsibility for pupils with SEND within their individual classes.
+To have responsibility for pupils with SEND within their individual classes.
 High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.
-(SEND Code of Practice, 2014)
+(SEND Code of Practice, 2015)